Open Data Hub logo

 2. Set the runtime that you want to use to Enabled.

-The single model serving platform is now available for model deployments.
+The single-model serving platform is now available for model deployments.

 Adding a custom model-serving runtime for the single-model serving platform